jacobszmon/Git-Info-Pages/docs/04-Undoing-In-Git-With/02-Reset.md

 ## What is Reset?
-⚠️ ***WARNING***: Using reset is dangerous.
-It rewrites your repository's history by changing the HEAD pointer.
-Commits after the reset point are not "lost", but they can become difficult to recover.

 A git reset comes in three flavors, each affecting the repository differently:
 - **Hard Reset (Dangerous)**: Resets the HEAD pointer, staging area, and your working directory to match a specific commit.
 All uncommitted changes are lost when they are reset to the specified commit.